4km3/hms/docs/day2/microservices/slides/Antifragile.md

 * Optimization destroy redundancies and generate fragility.
 * Redundancies generate antifragility but elevate the system cost.
-* Risk are infinite and you can imagine all of them, search you system fragile points.
+* Risks are infinite and you can imagine all of them, search you system fragile points.

 ---